The Graphing Module provides traditional 2D graphs that plot sensor data versus time.

 Create a Table view for the sensors currently selected in the plot

 The Gear icon will open Y Axis limits and Legend

 Download the plot to a JPG, PNG, PDF, or SVG Vector Image.

 Click the X to delete the chart from the profile.

-	8. Trend Lines The graphing module can calculate the linear regression of the data between two points and visually display it as a trend line.
-To start a trend line, hold the command (mac) or control (Windows) button and click the starting point of your trend line.
-When holding cmd/ctrl, the tool tip will indicate that you can start a trend line.
+8. Trend Lines: The graphing module can calculate the linear regression of the data between two points and visually display it as a trend line.
+To start a trend line hover your cursor over the line and the tooltip will indicate that you can start a trend line.